Paul Y. Chang

 Research Interests: Social Movements, Family, Korean Studies

-Paul Y. Chang is Associate Professor of Sociology at Harvard University.
-He is the author of Protest Dialectics: State Repression and South Korea’s Democracy Movement, 1970-1979 (Stanford University Press 2015) and co-editor of South Korean Social Movements: From Democracy to Civil Society (Routledge 2011).
-Chang’s research on social and political change in South Korea has appeared in several disciplinary and area studies journals including Social Forces, Mobilization, and the Journal of Korean Studies.
+Paul Y. Chang is an Associate Professor of Sociology at Harvard University and served as the 2019-2020 Joy Foundation Fellow at the Radcliffe Institute for Advanced Study.
+He is the author of Protest Dialectics: State Repression and South Korea’s Democracy Movement, 1970-1979 (Stanford University Press) and co-editor of South Korean Social Movements: From Democracy to Civil Society (Routledge).
+His research on social movements, state repression, and Korean society has appeared in several flagship disciplinary and area studies journals.
 His current project explores the emergence of non-traditional family structures in South Korea, including single-parent households, single-person households, and multicultural families.

 Contact Information